fiveid/fiveid.github.io/_projects/2017-01-12-Knowledge.md

 ## Interactive Training Environment

 <br/>
 Knowledge.
 Expertise.
 Learning.
-All central to the NGK digital presence.

-Graphical learning resources and quiz.
-Designed to increase awareness of a new product range and improve sales effectiveness.
+All are central to the NGK digital presence.
+As part of EQtwo, we revolutionised NGK online training with graphical learning resources and interactive quiz.
+The platform was designed to increase awareness of a new product line and improve sales effectiveness.

-In the initial trial in partnership with a single customer, over 100 employees took part across 18 branches.
-This exceeded the customer’s expectations.
-94% pass rate.
+The initial trial involved a partnership with a single customer.
+Over 100 employees took part across 18 branches with an overall training pass rate of 94%.
+This far exceeded the customer’s expectations.

-Redeveloped in 2016-17 for a wider audience.
+NGK Knowledge was under redevelopment in 2016-17 for use with a wider audience.

 ![NGK Knowledge Homepage](http://fiveid.co.uk/portfolio/portfolio_images/2017/knowledge_01.png)